The DREAMS Project: Disentangling the Impact of Halo-to-Halo Variance and Baryonic Feedback on Milky Way Dark Matter Density Profiles: Introduction

 Current cosmological simulations of galaxy evolution follow several prescriptions for modeling the physics of baryons \citep[see, e.g.,][for reviews]{Vogelsberger_2020,Crain_2023,Feldmann_2025}.
 These prescriptions often rely on ``subgrid'' models for the numerical implementations of unresolved physics.
-For example, the interstellar medium (ISM) is often treated with an effective equation of state that sets the behavior of dense ($n_{\rm H}\gtrsim 0.1~{\rm cm}^{-3}$) star forming gas \citep{Springel_Hernquist_2003,Schaye_DallaVechhia_2008}.
+For example, the interstellar medium (ISM) is often treated with an effective equation of state that sets the behavior of dense ($n_{\rm H}\gtrsim 0.1~{\rm cm}^{-3}$) star-forming gas \citep{Springel_Hernquist_2003,Schaye_DallaVechhia_2008}.
 Subgrid models require assumptions and oftentimes contain tunable parameters within the model.
 As a result, different simulation models make different predictions for the role of baryons and their associated feedback---even with relatively similar implementations \citep[e.g.,][]{Chua_2019,Chua_2022,Garcia_2024b,Garcia_2025,Garcia_2025a}.
 Some work has been done to quantify the variation in model predictions based on the input physics \citep[e.g.,][]{Duffy_2010,Torrey_2014,Pillepich_2018,Chua_2019,Chua_2022,Font_2020,Anbajagane_Baryonic_imprints,Kugel_2023}, but the number of model variations is usually few (on the order of $\sim10$s of model variations).
-Recent simulation efforts such as Cosmology and Astrophysics with MachinE Learning Simulations~\citep[CAMELS;][]{CAMELS_2021,Ni_2023} and DaRk MattEr and Astrophysics with Machine learning and Simulations Project~\citep[DREAMS;][]{Rose_2025} have begun to more systematically explore the parameter space of well-tested simulation models via thousands of model variations.
+Recent simulation efforts such as CAMELS~\citep[][]{CAMELS_2021,Ni_2023} and DREAMS~\citep[][hereafter \citetalias{Rose_2025}]{Rose_2025} have begun to more systematically explore the parameter space of well-tested simulation models via thousands of model variations.
 These efforts allow for quantification of parameter uncertainties while also providing large enough samples to begin quantifying the intrinsic halo-to-halo variance.